Background and purpose

 - Citizens –Engaging and involving our local community, including citizens in rural and city locations, will enable us to fulfil our aspiration to deliver better research-led “Care Everywhere”, and to leave no-one behind.

-- Health & Social Care –In the coming months we will confirm themed hubs and establish the “golden threads” of research for the CAV site.
+- Health & Social Care –In the coming months we will confirm themed hubs and establish the “golden threads” of research for the health innovation neighbourhood.
 This will in turn inform the nature of many of the buildings required.
 Currently, three themed multidisciplinary hubs centre on: (i) Integrated care; (ii) Healthy ageing across the life-course; and (iii) Precision health.

-- Researchers and clinicians –NHIP Director, Professor David Burn, chairs the CAV Academic Group, which includes senior representation from both NHIP NHS Trusts, in addition to cross-Faculty colleagues at Newcastle University.
+- Researchers and clinicians –NHIP Director, Professor David Burn, chairs the health innovation neighbourhood Academic Group, which includes senior representation from both NHIP NHS Trusts, in addition to cross-Faculty colleagues at Newcastle University.

 - Life sciences and healthcare companies –Playing directly to the strengths of our AHSC, as outlined in our original application, we have already attracted significant interest from several UKRI and commercial organisations to co-develop regional and national infrastructure, particularly in the areas of ageing and multi-morbidity, diagnostics and rare diseases.